Jmwofford/babyDiv_WDI-curriculum/projects/unit_02/README.md

 # Project Week

 ## Attendance

 You are required to be present by 10:00 am EDT each day during the project.

-## Standups
+## Stand-ups

-We will have student-run stand-ups each morning at 10:15 am EDT where you will answer the following questions:
+We encourage you to continue having student-run stand-ups each morning.
+During your standup, emphasize on answering the following questions:

 - What did I work on yesterday
 - What am i trying to get done today